john-harrold/ruminate/README.md

 ## In a Docker container

 This kind of assumes a basic familiarity with Docker.
 Keep in mind that these containers are built for ‘x86’ images.
-Basically Intel/AMD cpus.
+Essentially Intel/AMD cpus.
 This means that if you have a Mac with Apple Silicon (M1, M2,etc.) it may not work or the performance may not be that good.